-If our goal was to maximize our profits, we would begin selling compostable poly mailers tomorrow.
-EcoEnclose’s goal, however, is to make ecommerce a positive force for the environment by offering the world’s most sustainable packaging solutions.
+If our goal was to maximize profits, we would sell compostable poly mailers.
+EcoEnclose’s goal, however, is to make eCommerce a positive force for the environment by offering the world’s most sustainable packaging solutions.

-We prioritize sustainability over sales.
-Because of this, we have decided not to offer these compostable mailers, as our research has shown them to be much less eco-friendly than our existing options.
+We prioritize sustainability over sales, so we've decided not to offer compostable mailers as our research has shown them to be much less eco-friendly than our existing options

 What Are Compostable, Biodegradable Poly Mailers?

 Many packaging companies now offer compostable, biodegradable poly mailers.
 These mailers are made with a combination of corn-based PLA bioplastic and fossil-fuel based PBAT.
 Some of them have passed ASTM standards for compostability and some have secured BPI compostable certification.